richjand/Committee-Oversight/README.md

 ReplicationCode.R contains the code for the statistical analysis in the paper.

-createagencycontributionsmeasure.R is the code for using public lobbying records to determind the sectors most active in lobbying a given agency.
+createagencycontributionsmeasure.R is the code for using public lobbying records to determine the sectors most active in lobbying a given agency and tie those to campaign contributions.

 createbonicasql.R is the code to take Adam Bonica's DIME data and turn it into a much more useable sqlite database.